ibm-cloud-docs/assistant/logs.md

 1. Click the **Data source** field to see a list of assistants with log data that you might want to use.

     The list includes assistants that have been deployed and to which you have access.
-For more information about the **Show deployment IDs** option, see [*Show deployment IDs* explained](#logs-deployment-id-explained).
+Or you can choose to show a list of other deployments.
+For more information about other types of deployments, see [*Show deployment IDs* explained](#logs-deployment-id-explained).

 1. Choose a data source.